Rabeet8/LaunchPro-X/README.md

     npm start
     ```

-3. Connect your wallet to either Goerli and Base Testnet
+3. Connect your wallet to either Goerli or Base Testnet

 ## Home page